BenjaminSchubert/ansible-debian-zfs-root/README.md

 ⚠️⚠️⚠️

-Edit the inventory file [./inventory.yml](./inventory.yml) and fill in the fields according to the inline documentation.
+Copy the example inventory file [./inventory.examlep.yml](./inventory.example.yml) and fill in the fields according to the inline documentation.

 ### Starting the installation